natebeaty/onix-sinatra/README.md

 ## Usage

-Copy .env.example to .env and set an API key to validate requests.
+Set up your env file with `cp .env.example .env` and set an API key to validate requests.

 Set up `rbenv` and `rbenv install 2.7.0` to match `.ruby-version` then `gem install bundler && bundle install`.